 Fall-Apart Dutch Oven Chicken is nothing short of amazing!
-We’re talking succulent, juicy, tender-as-can-be, and bursting with warm flavors.
+One of my all time favorite Dutch oven recipes, we’re talking succulent, juicy, tender-as-can-be, and bursting with warm flavors.
 Delectable on its own and in dozens of other recipes.I’m used to cooking tough cuts of meat for hours on end, at a low temperature, in order to create super juicy, “fall apart” results.

 These warming spices — cinnamon, cloves and star anise — are part of what leads to the success of this chicken.
 Wait until you taste the juices left in the Dutch Oven after these spices have made their way in.